 This statement by Francis Bacon may seem paradoxical.
 The common translation of this expression by the English philosopher contrasts the terms of command and obey as necessary to each other.
 The original quotation “ We cannot command Nature except by obeying her ” is more precise: it is impossible for man to act on nature if he does not obey the rules of that nature.

 It is a reminder both that Nature sets the rules, that it imposes its law, but also that man, through his work, can overcome nature, and have authority over it.

 Work thus appears as the condition to have a role to exert on Nature.

 How does Nature impose these rules?
-How does man manage, through his work, to arrange this nature?
-Is it good for man to try to subdue nature in this way?
+How does he manage, through his work, to arrange this nature?
+Is it good for a man to try to subdue nature in this way?